PingOne Advanced Identity Cloud

 How do I manage configuration?

-You have the choice of using the Identity Cloud admin UI, or using the REST APIs for configuration.
+You have the choice of using the Advanced Identity Cloud admin UI, or using the REST APIs for configuration.

 Dynamic configuration